durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

    ![](../Images/sc900-forgetpassword.png)

 1. The screen shows Get back into your account and shows Verification step 1 > choose a new password.
 Leave the default setting **Text my mobile phone**.
 You are prompted to enter your mobile phone number.
 Once you have entered it, select the **Text button**.
-If during the registration you selected email, the Get back into your account window will indicate You will receive an email containing a verification code at your alternate email address.
-Select **Email**.

    ![](../Images/verification(1).png)

 1. Enter the verification code then press **Next**.